xM4ddy/xM4ddy/README.md

 - 🎮 I like gaming but I never know which games I wanna play!
 - 🤝 While I don't work much with others, I like to discuss coding with others and learn more.
 - 📫 If you want to get in contact discord is probably the best place to start @Maddy#6666.
 - ❓ Want to know more about me?
-Get in contact my email is 7cQnnVCq@protonmail.com!
+Get in contact my email is 7cQnnVCq@protonmail.com.
-- ⌨ Check out my UC Profile [Quicksilver72](https://www.unknowncheats.me/forum/members/3250836.html).